 In consortium with Atelier TAG, Jodoin Lamarre Pratte architectes wins the joint architectural competition organized by the Montréal Museum of Fine Arts and the Québec government for the design of the 5th museum pavilion.
 As of 2016, the Michal and Renata Hornstein Pavilion for Peace exhibits international collections and new acquisitions, and accommodates educational facilities and communal spaces.
 The consortium combines architectural creativity, technical innovation and over 15 years of management experience.
 The team is chosen for its proficiency as well as for its long-term relations established throughout the prior years.
 The main partners had in fact collaborated since 1996 on over fifteen winning cultural projects, including many architectural design competitions.
 Together, they have won competitions for libraries, theatres and cultural centres: the Bibliothèque de Châteauguay (2001), the Théâtre du Vieux-Terrebonne (2002), the Bibliothèque Raymond-Lévesque de Longueuil (2008), the Théâtre Gilles-Vigneault in St-Jérôme (2014) and the Pôle du savoir, d’histoire et de la culture in Chambly (2016).
 Over the years, the consortium with Atelier TAG + Jodoin Lamarre Pratte architectes has developed an effective work methodology and a growing body of technical knowledge that favours innovation through a shared vision of contemporary architecture.

-At the end of 2013, Jodoin Lamarre Pratte architectes celebrates its 55th anniversary by revealing its new brand image, developed by the Montréal agency Paprika.
-The branding is the result of an in-depth consideration that reflects the firm’s values of collaboration, respect, quality and rigour.
-It was our aim to improve the visibility, perception and recognition of our business, to display the evolution of the architectural practice, to heighten and standardise the graphic quality of all of our communications, and to be effective in the production of all our documents.
+At the end of 2013, Jodoin Lamarre Pratte architectes celebrates its 55th anniversary by revealing its new brand image, developed by the Montréal agency Paprika — the result of an in-depth consideration that reflects the firm’s values of collaboration, quality, integrity and rigour.
+It was their aim to improve the firm's visibility, perception and recognition, to reflect the evolution of architectural practice, and to enhance and standardize the graphic quality of their communications and documentation.

 Inauguration of the new Critical Care Pavilion at the Jewish General Hospital, a colossal project of 85,000 m² in the heart of the cosmopolitan neighbourhood of Côte-des Neiges in Montréal.
 In Québec this corresponds to the first model of modernization of a university campus hospital, realized through the centralized organization of advanced technologies in a newly constructed contemporary hospital.
 Jodoin Lamarre Pratte architectes elaborates the entirety of the functional and technical program, and creates 75% of the designs, plans and specifications of the project, enhanced by the development of the largest emergency unit in the province spanning 6,600 m².